unfinishedideas/robot_kittens/README.md

 ---

+## Controls

+Use W,A,S,D to move, and try to find the kitten!

 ## Setup

 Unfortunately, the Windows version of Python does not support the required `curses` library by default.
 If you are on Windows, you will need to install windows-curses to do so simply do the following: